robertthiesmeier/mi_impute_from/README.md

 }
 ```

-Use `mi_impute_from_get` to import matrices from all studies and take a weighted average.
+Use `mi_impute_from_get` to import matrices from all studies :inbox_tray: and take a weighted average.

 ```ruby
 use study_1, clear